Mat5heus/Queue-and-convert-to-HEVC/README.md

 ### bash, zsh (or any other POSIX-compliant shell)
 This script is written primarily for Bash.
 However, if you prefer a different shell like Zsh, make sure it meets the requirements for the commands used.

-### FFmpeg and LibVA (for hardware acceleration)
+### FFmpeg
 FFmpeg is a powerful tool for handling multimedia files.
 To utilize video processing capabilities via VAAPI (Video Acceleration API), you must have:
 - FFmpeg installed on your system.
 For Ubuntu/Debian, run `sudo apt install -y ffmpeg`.
-For CentOS/Fedora, use `sudo yum install -y libva-utils`.

 ### Gawk (GNU awk)
 Gawk is required for processing the output of certain commands and for running scripts that make heavy use of pattern matching.
 It can usually be installed via package managers: